NorwegianVeterinaryInstitute/BioinfTraining/R_trees.md

 To then visualize this tree, we can either use the `plot()` function from base R, or use `ggtree()` function from ggtree package.

-*NB: base R is a minimal set of packages that are loaded automatically when you install R (functions associated with the language functionning of R, basic statistical and graphical functions)*
+*NB: base R is a set of packages that are loaded automatically when you start R*
 > What are the advantages of using ggtree?
-> - using base plot() function allows us to have a fast view at our tree object (check that it worked)
+> - using base plot() function allows us to have a fast view at our tree object
-> - ggtree has advanced anotations functions that allow us to add layers and follows a specifig synthax that allows to do advanced graphics "automatically and easily".
-This special synthax is called ["grammar of graphics"](https://en.wikipedia.org/wiki/Leland_Wilkinson) which give the gg from the ggtree package.
+> - ggtree has advanced anotation functions that allow us to add layers, and follows a specific syntax that allows to do advanced graphics "automatically and easy".
+This special syntax is called ["grammar of graphics"](https://en.wikipedia.org/wiki/Leland_Wilkinson) which is the gg from the ggtree or ggplot2 package.

 > What are layers?:
   > -  Imagine that I made a basic graphic on a white A4 paper.
 We can add labels, annotations, colors, title with layers: think of a layer as a transparent sheet where you only draw one type of information (ex: leaves labels) and you put this transparent sheet on top of your basic tree.
 You can now see your tree annotated with the leaves labels.